jmcooper/angular-hogwarts-tdd-kata/README.md

  - [http://localhost:4567/app](http://localhost:4567/app)
  - [http://localhost:4567/test](http://localhost:4567/test)

-and the tests here

-Finally to have you tests automatically run every time you make a change, use the following command:
+Finally, if you like your tests automatically running every time you make a change, use the following command:

 ``./node_modules/karma/bin/karma start``